lydavid/MusicSearch/docs/all_features.md

 ## Export

 Exporting the app's database as a sqlite database is supported.
+This includes all the data that have been cached by the app, excluding some private information such as your MusicBrainz/ListenBrainz tokens.

 You will need to use a tool such as [SQLite's CLI](https://www.sqlite.org/cli.html) to interact with it.